ropensci/taxize/cran-comments.md

 * I have run R CMD check on the 22 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>);
-there was an error in one package (spocc, also maintained by me) but only in the development version on GitHub, which I've fixed.
+there was an error in one package (spocc, also maintained by me) but only in the development version on GitHub, which I've fixed and a new version will be submitted soon.

 ------